Need for Speed: Underground 2: Plot

 Rachel becomes the key contact within Bayview.
 She explains the layout of Bayview street racing scene, introducing the sponsorship mechanics, the Underground Racing League (URL) and actively aids the player afterwards by giving them tips on driving, secret shops, important events and sometimes hidden events.
 The player soon gains fame and obtains sponsorship deals from winning races - this draws the attention of Caleb Reece and his racing crew The Wraiths.

 Rachel reveals to the player that Caleb is attempting to take control of the racing scene in Bayview by manipulating sponsorship deals in his favor, threatening the player's livelihood and Rachel's liaison with the sponsors.
 Caleb attempts to have the player lose an Underground Racing League tournament by placing Nikki Morris, a Wraith member, in the same tournament as the player.
 This backfires, and Nikki leaves the Wraiths after Caleb berates her for losing; she then joins Rachel and the player's side.
 Nikki warns them of the consequences of Caleb's plan if he takes over the city's street racing scene.
 Caleb is revealed to be the driver of the Hummer that wrecked the player's car in Olympic City.

 Desperate to stop the player, who has accrued too much reputation and hype, Caleb eventually pits all remaining Wraiths members in a URL tournament against them, which fails.
 Having lost another sponsor, Caleb challenges the player to a showdown.
 The player defeats Caleb, now left penniless, and celebrates with Rachel and Nikki, solidifying their status as the best Underground racer in Bayview.

 Gameplay

-In-game Need for Speed: Underground 2 screenshot using a modified Mitsubishi Lancer Evolution VIII in a circuit race.
+In-game screenshot showing a modified Mitsubishi Lancer Evolution VIII in a circuit race.
 Races are roughly similar to that of Underground and still revolve around import culture.

 Underground 2 is the first game in the series to feature an open world called Bayview, which itself is based on the U.S. cities of San Francisco, and Los Angeles.
 The players can drive freely around and explore the city, unlocking areas by winning races.
 Racing modes are roughly similar to Underground; one racing mode was dropped, this being the Knockout competitions.
 A Lap Knockout option is available when racing Circuit in non-career races.